 In Qatar, as in the other Arab states of the Gulf, the majority of Covid-19 cases have occurred among migrant workers whose cramped living conditions allow the virus to spread easily.
 But even in comparison with its migrant-employing neighbours Qatar's cases-per-million are exceptional.

 In its daily reports of new cases, Qatar's health ministry says infections are rising because the epidemic is approaching its peak.
-The ministry has been repeating this for at least a month and it doesn't really explain anything.* Population figures are approximate
+The ministry has been repeating this for at least a month and it doesn't really explain anything.

 In its most recent statements the ministry says high numbers of new cases are due to "redoubling" of efforts to find infected people "through intensive and proactive investigations of large numbers of contacts".
 It gives no specifics about the scale of these efforts.

 However, the ministry does say it has tested 157,570 people (which may or may not include repeat tests).
 Levels of testing often have some bearing on the number of cases being detected but this doesn't seem to be a particular issue in Qatar.
-Among the other Gulf states, Bahrain and Kuwait have both tested more extensively in terms of population – and have found lower levels of infection.
+Among the other Gulf states, the UAE, Bahrain and Kuwait have all tested more extensively in terms of population – and have found lower levels of infection.

 The health ministry refers vaguely to new cases among expatriate workers "as a result of contact with individuals who were previously infected" and says that others have been discovered "among groups of workers in different regions" as a result of the ministry's investigations.
 Qatar hasn't given figures for infections among its own citizens compared with those among the expatriates who make up about 88% of its population.